Looking west from Rocky Point at the ten-mile long Courtney Campbell Causeway between Clearwater and Tampa. Photo taken October 19, 2013.

-Florida 60 is a trans-peninsular route that connects Clearwater to the west with Vero Beach in the east.
+Florida 60 is a 160.82 mile long trans-peninsular route that connects Clearwater to the west with Vero Beach in the east.
 The state road is mostly four lanes, traveling across Old Tampa Bay via Courtney Campbell Causeway between urban Pinellas County and Hillsborough County, and Kennedy Boulevard through the city of Tampa.
 A short overlap with U.S. 41 Business takes the state road through Downtown Tampa to Adamo Drive, an industrial arterial parallel to the Selmon Expressway (SR 618) east to Brandon.

 Through Brandon, SR 60 comprises a busy arterial with up to eight lanes of capacity.
 As the main route through the unincorporated suburb, the route is extremely busy.
 East from the county line, SR 60 drops southward to Mulberry and Bartow, where it utilizes a bypass along side a portion of U.S. 98.
-Beyond the Polk County seat, SR 60 becomes more rural through to Lake Wales.
+Beyond the Polk County seat, SR 60 becomes more rural to Lake Wales.

 Once at Lake Wales, Florida 60 shifts southward to bypass the city center from a folded diamond interchange with U.S. 27 to the south of Lake Wales itself.
 The remainder of the highway southeast to Avon Park Bombing Range and Yeehaw Junction (where it meets both U.S. 441 and Florida's Turnpike) is rural.